Your role during an inspection

 - How the governing board has held the school to account for its spending

-- How you keep policies up-to-date and compliant
+- How you keep policies up to date and compliant

-- How you ensure policies are implemented
+- How you make sure policies are implemented

 - How safe the children feel and how you know

-'Quality of education' under the new framework
+'Quality of education'

 Inspectors will look at your curriculum's: